canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANLab_atlas/README.md

 Additionally, note that	the morel atlas	is also	restricted, and this usage restriction seems more severe than Bianciardi's.
 Not only can we not distribute it, we also can't provide you with a legitimate resource for obtaining it short of contacting the original host institution (see Atlases_and_parcellations/2023_CANLab_atlas/licenses/morel_copyright).
-Consequently, this is the only atlas not directly available in Neuroimaging_Pattern_Masks (it's available to CANLab members in MasksPrivate, a private repo).
+Consequently, this is the only atlas not individually available through Neuroimaging_Pattern_Masks (it's available to CANLab members in MasksPrivate, a private repo).
 However, due to an oversight it was incorporated into canlab2018, which was distributed publically years ago, so that cat's out of the bag.
 Consequently, I (BP) didn't bother to separate the morel parcels out the way I did with Bianciardi's parcels.
 It's integrated into the 'abridged' version of this atlas directly distributed by this repo.
 Take